 It’s now 12 years on and it’s entirely unsurprising that I am studying for a PhD focused on the ways people open and close schools.
 Schools and colleges can make or break our world, so while I’m thrilled that FE Colleges are getting their moment in the limelight and I hope this allows for the building of places for 14-16 year olds that will be as positive as mine I also fear it will be done without thought for what that world means to the young people, without due regard to the difficulty of operating such provision and that, if it doesn’t provide the solutions the adults want – if it doesn’t have the right performance stats or cost-benefit – then the attitude will simply be one of ‘close it down’ leaving some of the most vulnerable learners in an even more vulnerable position.
 I’ve seen it happen once before, I don’t want to see it happen again.

 Tomorrow Michael Gove is in front of the Education Select Committee regarding the proposed reforms at KS4.
-If I were in the room, this is what I would like to know:
+If I were in the room, this is what I would like to know: Are the changes really justified on the grounds of this summer’s fiasco?

 5. You recently claimed that teacher racism is influencing the decision to scrap the foundation and higher tier.
 If institutional racism exists it must be dealt with thoroughly.
 Will you therefore publish analysis on current GCSE data that proves this to be the case so that the issue can be tackled within schools as well as through the GCSE system.
 If not, why not?